 Please note: this guide should only be used after setting up your pension scheme with NEST.

-a) To enter your duties start date in BrightPay, click Pensions > Automatic Enrolment
+a) To select your duties start date in BrightPay, click Pensions > Automatic Enrolment

-b) Choose the statement that applies to you and complete accordingly:
+b) Choose the statement that applies to you:

 c) Click Save